azdavis/rjsonnet/docs/stdlib.md

 `setInter(a, b, keyF=id)` is the set intersection operation (values in both `a` and `b`).

+`a` and `b` must be sets, i.e. sorted arrays with no duplicates.
+If that is not the case, this function will quietly return non-meaningful results.

+The optional `keyF` function can be used to extract a key to use from each element.
+This key is used for the purpose of identifying uniqueness.

 ## `setUnion`

 _Available since version 0.10.0._